ClouDesire/docusaurus/docs/syndication.md

 During a purchasing process, a crystal-clear communication is a crucial point.
 For this reason, please **don’t send email** to the customer after the provisioning of his _tenant_ in your application: Cloudesire will notify him for you.

 If you need to provide the customer some information after the provisioning (e.g. the credentials to access your application, or a short guide to start using your application) you can provide specific _[end-user instructions](syndication.md#providing-end-user-instructions)._

+### Auto-Login

+It is great to enable your customers to **auto-login** to your application without providing any credentials.

+For instance, it means that your customers will not need to remember credentails for Cloudesire platform AND your product.
+Also, you will not need to provide end-user instructions to your customers to login for the first time to your application.
+Long story short, you can provide your customer a smooth and simple user experience.

+To achieve this goal, we strongly suggest to add an **authorization token** to the endpoint to access the application.
+In this way, you can recognize customers and enable automatical log-in to your application.

+If you follow this flow, you do not need to specify user credentials into end-user instructions.

 **TIPS:**